The 12 Hallmarks of Aging in Dogs, Explained

-• Dental disease often starts as plaque biofilm and mild gum irritation, then progresses quietly until pain, tooth loss, or chronic inflammation appears.
+- Dental disease starts as a plaque biofilm and mild gum irritation, then progresses quietly until pain, tooth loss, or chronic inflammation appears.

-• Parasite prevention is a calendar problem as much as a medicine problem: missed doses and mismatched coverage create uneven protection.
+- Parasite prevention is a calendar problem as much as a medicine problem: missed or mistimed doses create uneven protection.

-• Owners get better outcomes by tracking a few outcome cues over time—breath, gum appearance, chewing changes, stool quality, weight trend, and exercise stamina.
+- Track a few outcome cues over time: breath, gum color, chewing changes, stool quality, weight trend, and exercise stamina.

-• The most sustainable plan is layered: daily micro-habits at home, scheduled screenings, and targeted interventions when early signals appear.
+- The plan that sticks is layered: daily micro-habits at home, scheduled screenings, and targeted action the moment early signals appear.

-The Myth: Prevention Is Just Vaccines Once a Year
+Is Preventive Care for Dogs Just Vaccines Once a Year?

 The most persistent misunderstanding is that prevention equals vaccinations and nothing more.
 Vaccines are important, but Preventative Care for Dogs is really the practice of keeping multiple body processes from becoming uneven: oral tissues, parasite exposure, weight, and the renewal rate of everyday wear.
 Dogs often compensate until they cannot, so the first “symptom” can look dramatic even when the drift was slow.